sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/use_feature_flags.md

 Sourcegraph org.

 Overrides can either apply to a single user or an entire org.
-If both are set, a user override takes precedent over an org override.
+If both are set, a user override takes precedence over an org override.

 If an override for a feature flag exists for a user (or the user's org), the value of the override will be used instead of the value that would have been randomly selected for a user.